Kingz2020/Word_Crush2/README.md

-# Word_Crush2
+# Word_Crush
-an attempt to improve the Scrabble game by reducing having just one tile holder for all players
+an attempt to improve the Scrabble game by reducing having just one Handtile for all players